isabella232/dynamic-media-classic.en-1/help/fonts.md

 * OpenType/PostScript fonts
 * PhotoFonts

-After a font file has been uploaded, you can change its Dynamic Media Classic ID, font name, and type information on the Edit Info screen.
+After a font file has been uploaded, you can change its Adobe Dynamic Media Classic ID, font name, and type information on the Edit Info screen.

 >[!NOTE]
 >
->Dynamic Media Classic recommends uploading all font styles (bold, italic, bold/italic, and regular) if you plan to use fonts in template layers.
-Dynamic Media Classic needs these font styles to process requests.
+>Adobe Dynamic Media Classic recommends uploading all font styles (bold, italic, bold/italic, and regular) if you plan to use fonts in template layers.
+Adobe Dynamic Media Classic needs these font styles to process requests.
 Uploading all PostScript/Adobe Type1 files associated with a font is also recommended because some of these fonts contain detailed kerning information.

 ## Upload font files {#uploading-font-files}

 Upload font files with the same techniques you use to upload other files.
-You can store font files in any Dynamic Media Classic folder.
+You can store font files in any Adobe Dynamic Media Classic folder.
 See [Uploading your files](uploading-files.md#uploading_your_files).

 ## Edit font file information {#editing-font-file-information}

 You can change the ID name of a font and its type information.
 Editing a font file can be helpful in searches and making fonts easier to identify.

-In the Browse Panel, select the font file you want to edit in Detail view and choose File > Edit Info.
+In the Browse Panel, select the font file you want to edit in Detail View and choose File > Edit Info.
 The Edit Info screen opens.
 Choose the following options and then select **[!UICONTROL Submit]**.

 * **[!UICONTROL Font Name]** - This name identifies the font when it is published.